Philip Sallon: Planets

-Sallon's first foray on his own into club promotion was in 1981 with the one-nighter called Planets in Piccadilly where he employed a young and then unknown DJ called George O'Dowd, who later became Boy George.
+Sallon's first foray on his own into club promotion was in 1981 with the one-nighter called Planets in Piccadilly, where he employed a young (and then unknown) DJ called George O'Dowd, who later became Boy George.
 This club-night ran for six months.

 The Mud Club

-In January 1983 Sallon began hosting the infamous Mud Club on Fridays at 28 Leicester Square, launched with Malcolm McLaren.
-Here The Face magazine named the Mud as one of London's four coolest weekend club-nights, before it subsequently moved on to Fooberts and in 1984 to Busbys, next to the Astoria Charing Cross Road where it ran until 1991.
+In January 1983, Sallon began hosting the infamous Mud Club on Fridays at 28 Leicester Square, (Sallon first Mud Club started off on Charing Cross?) launched with Malcolm McLaren.
+Here, The Face magazine named the Mud as one of London's four coolest weekend club-nights, before it subsequently moved on to Fooberts, and in 1984 to Busbys, next to the Astoria Charing Cross Road, where it ran until 1991.
 Sallon was known for his outrageous costumes and cutting personality.
 He scrutinised everyone entering the club and if you didn't look right or have the right attitude you would not be let in and told in no uncertain terms why you could not come in.
 The club's patrons were known for their sense of dressed-up decadence; the club's music policy was trashy disco played by original resident DJs Mark Moore, Tasty Tim and Jay Strongman.

 Bagleys

-In 1992 Sallon moved the Mud Club to Bagley's Warehouse that was then known for holding the biggest capacity nights in London.
-Phillip Salon's Mud Club dominated Bagleys on Saturday nights known for flamboyant clientele, staging productions of a large scale, designed by Gary Messider, including such strange design elements such as washing lines full of clothes above the dance-floor, housewife characters vacuuming on podiums the club ran until 1996 when the event was replaced by Freedom.
+In 1992, Sallon moved the Mud Club to Bagley's Warehouse, which was then known for holding the biggest capacity nights in London.
+Phillip Salon's Mud Club dominated Bagleys on Saturday nights, known for flamboyant clientele, staging productions of a large scale, designed by Gary Messider, and included such strange design elements such as washing-lines full of clothes above the dance-floor with housewife characters vacuuming on podiums.
+The club ran until 1996 when the event was replaced by Freedom.

 Selected stage productions

 Taboo the Musical

-Phillip Sallon is a featured character as the narrator in Taboo the Musical, (2002), the show is based partly on the New Romantic scene of the 1980s.
-At its core is the life and career of colourful pop star Boy George (who rose to global prominence in the early 1980s with his band Culture Club) and his contemporaries, including performance artist and club promoter Leigh Bowery, pop singer Marilyn, Blitz nightclub host Steve Strange (later of the electro-pop group Visage), and Philip Sallon, punk groupie and Mud Club promoter.
+Phillip Sallon is portrayed in Taboo the Musical, (2002), in which his character is the narrator; the show is based partly on the New Romantic scene of the 1980s.
+At its core is the life and career of colourful pop star Boy George (who rose to global prominence in the early 1980s with his band Culture Club) and his contemporaries, including performance artist and club promoter Leigh Bowery, pop-singer Marilyn, Blitz nightclub host Steve Strange (later of the electro-pop group Visage), and Philip Sallon, punk groupie and Mud Club promoter.